Boolean-Operator/Notes-App/README.md

 ## Overview
   - This application allows the user to Create, Read, Update and Delete notes.
-  - Data is stored in LocalStorage and only persists as long as the application is running.
+  - Data is stored in LocalStorage and persists only as long as the application is running.
   - A current production build (public folder) is hosted on Surge.

   [Notes Applicaion](http://www.elastic-cherry.surge.sh)

+### Future Versions and Updates

+- Improve Data persistance with database (mySQL or Mongo)
+- Add login, Authorization and Authority
+- Add folders to organinzation groups of notes by subject
+- Refactor as React App
+- Mobile version with React Native
+- Update UI
+  - backgound to look like college rule paper

-### Sections
+### Directory

 - public folder
   - scripts folder